Television set: Healthcare television

 Healthcare televisions include the provisions of hospitality TVs with additional features for usability and safety.
 They are designed for use in a healthcare setting in which the user may have limited mobility and audio/visual impairment.
 A key feature is the pillow speaker connection.
 Pillow speakers combine nurse call functions, TV remote control and a speaker for audio.
 In multiple occupancy rooms where several TVs are used in close proximity, the televisions can be programmed to respond to a remote control with unique codes so that each remote only controls one TV.
 Smaller TVs, also called bedside infotainment systems, have a full function keypad below the screen.
 This allows direct interaction without the use of a pillow speaker or remote.
 These TVs typically have antimicrobial surfaces and can withstand daily cleaning using disinfectants.
-In the US, the UL safety standard for televisions, UL62636-1, contains a special section (annex DVB) which outlines additional safety requirements for televisions used in healthcare.
+In the US, the UL safety standard for televisions, UL 62368-1, contains a special section (annex DVB) which outlines additional safety requirements for televisions used in healthcare.